-Overlapping Powers: Apply any applicable Immune powers first, then Resist powers, any finally, any Vulnerable powers if any damage of the appropriate type remains.
-If a creature has multiple Resist powers that would apply to damage, apply only the one with the highest X. Likewise, if a creature has multiple Vulnerable powers that would apply to damage, apply only the one with the highest X. For example, if a creature with Resist 5 Fire and Resist 10 Lightning takes "10 lightning + 10 fire damage", you would apply only the Resist 10 lightning, and the creature would take 10 fire damage.
+Overlapping Powers and Order of Triggers: Any time a creature 'would take' damage; apply the Immune powers first, then any Resist powers.
+Then, the creature 'takes' any remaining damage.
+This triggers any Vulnerable powers if any damage of the appropriate type remains.
+If a creature has multiple Resist powers that would apply to the damage, only one can be used (the affected creature's controller chooses).
+If a creature has multiple Vulnerable powers that would apply to damage, apply only the one with the highest X.

+For example, if a creature with Resist 5 Fire and Resist 10 Lightning would take "10 lightning + 10 fire damage", you might choose to apply the Resist 10 lightning (the higher of the two), and the creature then takes 10 fire damage.